anon-blue/anon.blue/README.txt

 or kekem, but the glorious Kek

                lkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkkk                ljl;kj
-         for (vvar                     •••••••••THE BOHEMIAN GROVE - FOR ONCE IN MY WHOLE LIFE••••••••••                                 ytytyt
+  PENIS PENIS PENIS PENIS PENIS PENIS PENIS PENIS PENIS PENISGROVE - FOR ONCE IN MY WHOLE LIFE••••••••••                                 ytytyt
                                    mmmmmmm all dis clean space, watch the pome
+                                       d    ;a

             8==>~0:       8===>~0:        8===D~0:          8===)~~0: